 Personal Counseling Services are available through the Academic Support office located in Bldg.
 A. or contact Tanya Lance M.Ed., LCMHC, LCAS to schedule an appointment, 910-755-7324 or firstname.lastname@example.org

 National Suicide Prevention Lifeline: 1-800-273-8255 Free 24-hour hotline available to anyone in crisis

 If there is an emergency after hours or you are in distress call 911.

 Learn more about Title IX

 We have launched a new mental health service called TalkCampus.
-It’s a free to download app where you can talk with other students from around the world if you’re struggling and worried about your mental health.
-Your student email address will give you free access, just download TalkCampus from the app stores.
+It’s a free to app for use in talking with other students from around the world if you’re struggling and worried about your mental health.
+Your student email address will give you free access.
+Just download TalkCampus from the app store.

-TalkCampus is anonymous, it isn’t run by us and we won’t be able to see if you are using it, you also won’t be able to see where other students are from.
-TalkCampus is based around peer support; you can use it if you need some help yourself or you can go on there and listen and support others.
+TalkCampus is anonymous.
+BCC can’t see if you are using it, nor can you see where other students are from.
+TalkCampus is based around peer support; you can both receive and offer help.

-The platform is safe and moderated and is designed as a place where you can just be yourself and talk about how you’re really feeling.
+The platform is safe, moderated and is designed as a place where you can just be yourself and talk about how you’re really feeling.
 Student life can be tough and we know sometimes you might not want to talk to us about how you’re feeling.
-TalkCampus isn’t a replacement for counseling or professional support, however, it is a great place to start talking and to make sure that however you’re feeling right now, you’re not alone.
+TalkCampus isn’t a replacement for counseling or professional support but is a great place to start talking and to make sure that however you’re feeling right now, you’re not alone.